clever-real-estate/full-stack-coding-interview/README.md

 Things I'd like to do if I had more time:
 - Dockerize the app
+- Add ordering and filtering to the photos
+- Add pagination to the photos
 - Add more backend tests and cover all edge cases
 - Add frontend tests
 - Make use of all the info and display images in a bigger/nicer way